Eight Steps of Adoption

 Step Three: Resources to Take Care of You

 Putting your child up for adoption can be a trying time.
-The last thing you should worry about is medical bills, where your next meal will come from, or how you will manage getting to all those prenatal appointments.
-The State of Arizona provides services to help Birthmothers in need with living expenses, food, transportation and medical expenses.
-Many Birthmothers in Arizona are unaware that these services can be covered by the adoptive family.
+Many Birthmothers in Arizona are unaware that doing an adoption allows an adoptive family to provide help with living expenses, food, transportation and medical expenses.
 The adoption process is not merely about the adoption itself, but taking care of you and your baby as well.
 Eating well in a stress-free environment and getting yourself regular prenatal care during your pregnancy will ensure you have the easiest and healthiest delivery possible.
+Transportation to your OBGYN, help with filling out applications for government aid programs, and making sure you have safe and stable living arrangements are some of the resources we provide to birthmothers.

 Step Four: Support through Counseling